 - Heat pump defrost cycle smells

-If your heat pump smells musty, there’s probably mold growing on wet evaporator coils or in the ductwork.
-This heat pump odor is often referred to as dirty sock syndrome.
-You can avoid this by scheduling regular heat pump maintenance and air duct cleaning.
+If your heat pump smells musty, there’s most likely mold growing on moist evaporator coils or in the ductwork.
+This heat pump odor is often called dirty sock syndrome.
+You can avoid this by scheduling routine heat pump maintenance and air duct cleaning.

 If your heat pump smells like fish, there could be a couple of things wrong: